FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/GuardedIngress/IngressController/readme.md

 6. Navigate into this folder (IngressController)
 7. Deploy Teastore: ``kubectl create -f TeaStore\teastore-haproxy.yaml``

 ## Access

 8. Acess the TeaStore WebUI via the external IP of the load balancer (`` kubectl get services --namespace haproxy-controller ``)

 **NOTE:** Even if the NLB in the console shows active, it may take up to 10 minutes for the load balancer being reachable.

-## Test

-To test the configured rate limits:
-- TODO

 ## CleanUp